-Neoclassical architecture was born out of classical architecture.
-The architecture style emerged in the 18th century and flourished through the first half of the 19th century.
+Neoclassical architecture, or New Classicism, is distinguished by its grand size and simple designs.
+It originated in the 18th century and flourished through the first half of the 19th century.

 What Is Neoclassical Architecture?